If you’re wondering whether or not it’s time to replace your mattress, chances are, it is.

 According to the National Sleep Foundation, a good mattress lasts around 8 years.
 If you’re having difficulty sleeping, the time frame is more like 5 to 7 years.

-Generally speaking, if you’re mattress is increasingly uncomfortable or is showing obvious wear and tear, it probably needs to be replaced.
+Generally speaking, if your mattress is increasingly uncomfortable or is showing obvious wear and tear, it probably needs to be replaced.
 Keeping a mattress too long can result in poor sleep as well as increased back pain.

 To help you find just the right mattress, here are a few questions to ask to make the search easier.

 Question 1: What Is Your Budget?

 Let’s be clear, more money doesn’t necessarily mean better quality.
 You may believe the online sources to be of lesser quality than brick and mortar, but you would be wrong.
 In fact, stores can inflate the prices by as much as 1000%!

 Below is the average mattress lifespan in years based on material and type:

 This is where most of the decision making will come in.
 In all likelihood it will come down to personal preference.
 Outlined below are the most common material options you will find.